-The key elements of the systems and processes that comprise arc21's governance arrangements include the following:
+The key elements of the systems and processes that comprise arc21's governance arrangements include the following.

-• identifying and communicating the Joint Committee's vision of its purpose and intended outcomes for citizens and service users arc21 has developed a 3 year corporate plan (2009-2012) which was informed by consultation with our main stakeholders, including member councils.
-An annual business plan is also in place setting out clear objectives and targets for the coming year.
+• identifying and communicating the Joint Committee's vision of its purpose and intended outcomes for citizens and service users

+Further to the previous 3 year corporate plan (2009-2012), arc21 is preparing the next corporate plan for 2012/15 in conjunction with arc21's main stakeholders, including member councils.

-The corporate plan was circulated to all key stakeholders, continues to be distributed to relevant third parties, as required, and is available on the arc21 website.
+The previous corporate plan was circulated to all key stakeholders, continues to be distributed to relevant third parties, as required, and is available on the arc21 website.